 Common Pollutants or Contaminants to Monitor for Zebrafish

 Contaminants also play a role in the health of your zebrafish and reducing introductions of pollutants such as copper and chlorine is critical for success.
-Copper can enter water systems from a number of ways including piping, especially newer plumbing.5 Copper is particularly toxic at low levels and thus is it important to minimize the amount of copper found in your zebrafish system.
+Copper can enter water systems from a number of ways including piping, especially newer plumbing.5 Copper is particularly toxic at low levels and thus, it is important to minimize the amount of copper found in your zebrafish system.
 Copper toxicity can cause decreased immune response from a slowed antibody production, leading to an increased susceptibility of infectious diseases.
-In addition exposure to toxic levels of copper can cause stunted sexual development, causing teratogenic effects, reducing the total egg production and lower survival rates of progeny.
+In addition, exposure to toxic levels of copper can cause stunted sexual development, causing teratogenic effects reducing the total egg production and lower survival rates of progeny.

 Monitoring chlorine is also of great concern to maintaining a zebrafish system.
-Chlorine is toxic to most fish at acute levels thus having an adequate dechlorinating process is key to aquatic animal health.
-Sodium thiosulfate is often used to treat municipal water and static systems.
-But monitoring chlorine levels is best practice to ensure proper neutralization is achieved.
+Chlorine is toxic to most fish at acute levels, thus, having an adequate dechlorinating process is key to aquatic animal health.
+Sodium thiosulfate is often used to treat municipal water and static systems, but monitoring chlorine levels is best practice to ensure proper neutralization is achieved.
 Symptoms of chlorine toxicity can include necrosis of the gills, leading to respiratory problems and asphyxiation.
 Chlorine toxicity can be noticed from inflamed, brightly red gill coloring.
 It is best to include chlorine analysis as part of your regular testing process.

 Best Analytical Instruments for Zebrafish Laboratories